 |Sheerness Way||6 miles (9 km)||Opened in 2011 this super, circular cycle and walking route, follows a series of safe, traffic free paths around Sheerness on the Isle of Sheppey.|

 You will run along the attractive Isle of Sheppy coast and Sheerness beach, while there is also a pleasant waterside section along the Queenborough Lines or the canal bank as it is known locally.
 At the eastern end of the route you'll also pass Barton's Point Coastal Park where there's a pretty lake with birdlife and a beach.

 This is a nice family cycle ride as it takes place on flat, off road paths.
 Walkers looking for an easy circular walk will also find it suitable.

 The route is easily accessible, starting and finishing at Sheerness-on-Sea railway station.
 View Full Details>>

 |Shorne Woods Country Park||2 miles (4 km)||This park near Gravesend has 288 acres of rolling woodlands, wetlands and meadows that can be explored via a variety of waymarked trails, suitable for cyclists and walkers.
 The park has excellent on site facilities including a visitor centre, cafe, a sensory garden, fishing lakes, a trim trail and picnic and play areas.|

 If you'd like to extend your outing then you could head to the nearby Jeskyns Park which has woodlands, ponds, orchards and wildflower meadows to explore.
 Our Circular Walk around Cobham visits Shorne Woods and also takes you to Cobham Woods which is run by the National Trust.
-You can also find more walking trails at the nearby Camer Park which is Meopham.
+You can also find more walking trails at the nearby Camer Park which is near Meopham.
+View Full Details>>

-|Sittingbourne to Canterbury||29 miles (46 km)||Follow NCN route 1 through Kent from Sittingbourne to Canterbury. |
+|Sittingbourne to Canterbury||29 miles (46 km)||Follow National Cycle Route 1 through Kent from Sittingbourne to Canterbury. |

-The route starts by heading east to Faversham and then onto Whitstable berfore turning south to Canterbury.
+The route starts by heading east to Conyer, Faversham and then onto Whitstable berfore turning south to Canterbury.
 Highlights include the partly off road Swale Heritage trail at the start followed by a lovely coastal stretch through Seasalter and Whitstable with splendid views of Whitstable Bay.
 The final approach to Canterbury is also pleasant, passing through Clowes Wood on off road tracks before finishing in Canterbury at the train station.
 View Full Details>>

-|Sittingbourne to Sheerness||11 miles (18 km)||This short route follows NCN route 1 to the Isle of Sheppey from Sittingbourne.
+|Sittingbourne to Sheerness||11 miles (18 km)||This short route follows National Cycle route 1 to the Isle of Sheppey from Sittingbourne.
 Starting in Sittinbourne the route heads north through the countryside to the Kingsferry bridge which will take you over the Swale and onto the Isle of Sheppey.
 The route then heads through Queenborough and onto Sheerness where the route finishes by the beach.
 View Full Details>>|

 |Trosley Country Park||4 miles (7 km)||Enjoy magnificent views of the North Downs in 170 acres of beautiful woodland and chalk downland at Trosley Country Park.
 View Full Details>>|

-|Tunbridge Wells to Ashford||42 miles (68 km)||This ride takes you along NCN route 18 through Kent from Tunbridge Wells to Ashford via Tenterdon. |
+|Tunbridge Wells to Ashford||42 miles (68 km)||This ride takes you along National Cycle Route 18 through Kent from Tunbridge Wells to Ashford via Tenterdon. |